-Trump’s war on trade injustice is quite hypocritical in the sense that, the biggest bully as far as trade injustice is concerned, is America.
-No continent on earth has suffered from trade injustice more than Africa and no super power has bullied Africa in trade deals more than America.
+America's war on trade injustice is quite hypocritical in the sense that, the biggest bully as far as trade injustice is concerned, is America.
+No continent on earth has suffered from trade injustice more than Africa, and no super power has bullied Africa in trade deals more than America.

 Somewhere in 2016, member states of the East African Community (EAC) came up with a plan to ban second-hand clothes and shoes by 2019.
 The EAC doubled a common external tariff rate for worn clothing to $0.40 (€0.34) per kilogram.
 Rwanda increased its per-kilogram import tax to $2.50.

 Also, in Benin, chicken is the main source of protein for many people.
 The sad thing however is that, poultry farming is dead in Benin.
 Why?
-Well, it is because Benin imports more than 90% of its chicken from countries like France.
+It is because, Benin imports more than 90% of its chicken from countries like France.
 Someone may ask, why can’t the Beninese government place a ban on some of these imports to help local farmers?
-Well, the answer is similar to above.
+The answer is similar to above.
 America, France (and other EU member countries), China, Thailand, etc. with “trade deals”, will retaliate.
-At the end of the day, the super powers in trade prosper while poor third world countries (like Benin) wallow in poverty.
+So at the end of the day, the super powers in trade prosper while poor third world countries like Benin wallow in poverty.